SARAH LORD ENGLISH LITERATURE.

 Dick- Aside from the obvious meaning, dick can also mean 'lad', from a 21st Century view Benedick is a "lad" with his rude jokes and views on women with regards to sex.

-clever dick is a person who is obnoxiously opinionated or a self-satisfied know it all, Benedick is certainly full of himself: 'I am loved of all ladies, only you excepted'
+A clever dick is a person who is obnoxiously opinionated or a self-satisfied know it all, Benedick is certainly full of himself: 'I am loved of all ladies, only you excepted'

 Benedict(a popular name for Popes): "Blessed"- is Benedick blessed?......He finds his perfect woman and has friends willing to spend time to make him realise this?
 Blessed also refers to someone who is happy.